 - Have each student solve the equation individually and turn it in as an exit ticket.

 - If time permits, allow students to solve the equation using the whiteboard.

-- Recap today’s lesson, and emphasis the importance of the order of operations.
+- Recap the day's lesson and emphasize the importance of the order of operations.

 - Allow students to ask questions that they still have and make comments about what they have learned today.